Executive Director Clinical Services

 Orla has more than 30 years’ experience including 18 years in the disability sector working with children and families living with autism.

 She has also volunteered in the aged care sector.
 Orla has worked in community services, education, events, and HR and has 15 years management experience with 7 of those as an Executive.

 Orla has a proven track record in building strong relationships within the disability sector and all levels of government.

 Orla is passionate about working with communities to make positive change to people’s lives.
 Her focus is the health and wellbeing of children and their families, as well as community understanding and awareness.
 She is committed to EAS’s work to grow Australian services, including the introduction of Allied Health Services and clinic-based service delivery enabling Diagnostic services.

 Orla is committed to best practice, and the NDIS Quality and Safeguards framework and is excited about the lead up to EAS being registered in the NDIS and ensuring the NDIS standards are being met throughout EAS.

 Jenna White is the Clinical Director at Early Autism Services in Melbourne.

 She has worked in the field of autism since 2009 and has a Bachelor of Arts in Psychology, an Honours degree in Psychology, and a Masters of Music Therapy from universities in South Africa, where she is originally from.

 She is a Board Certified Behaviour Analyst and has served for several years on the board of directors for the Behavioral Intervention Certification Council in the United States.
-She joined the EAS team early in 2022 and is passionate about continuing to support families on their journeys and helping children reach their fullest potential.
+She joined the EAS team in March 2020 and is passionate about continuing to support families on their journeys and helping children reach their fullest potential.